eevanwong/eevanwong/README.md

 ### 🙌 About

-I'm an incoming second year Systems Design Engineering student at the University of Waterloo.
+I'm a second year Systems Design Engineering student at the University of Waterloo.
 I'm interested in development in web and distributed systems, as well as competitive sport and esports!

 Currently, I'm a Full Stack Developer at Heka Health, and a Web Team Lead at Waterloop, a student design team at the University of Waterloo.